jeffknupp/blog/in_progress/hardest_revisited.md

 `Manager`.

-One advantage of the `Manager` over shared memory is that the `Manager` need to reside on the same physicall machine as the processes using the proxy objects.
+One advantage of the `Manager` over shared memory is that the `Manager` need to reside on the same physical machine as the processes using the proxy objects.
 Of course, that means that using a `Manager` is slower than shared memory (even when everything is on the same machine).